 Most insurance companies are quite accustomed to providing COIs for additionally insured parties, and our experience has been that most of them can generate a COI and email a PDF of it within 10-15 minutes.
 Many do not charge for this service, as they can automatically generate them.
 A few companies do a minimal service fee – we’ve seen $10-25 – but they are the exception.
 This PDF can then be forwarded to Camera Ready Studios prior to your rental.
 We cannot permit access to our spaces without having a COI on file that covers the time frame of your rental.
 Should someone not have business insurance, there are a number of online insurance companies who offer special event insurance.
 Just like a wedding event, which only covers one day, they can cover the time frame of your rental without you having to purchase insurance for a full year.
 You can simply type “event insurance quote” (or “special event insurance” or anything similar) in to your favorite search engine and check rates from a number of different companies.

 We highly recommend that everyone look in to securing proper business insurance, however.
-It will not only help protect you from accidents, but insure your expensive photo gear from loss or theft – something which could put your out of business if you’re not prepared.
+It will not only help protect you from accidents but ensure your expensive photo gear from loss or theft – something which could put your out of business if you’re not prepared.
 If you have any questions please don’t hesitate to call our studio at (214) 390-7690 or email us.
 And if you’ve found a special event insurance company that you’d like to recommend for those one-day events, please feel to share those in the comments below!